Exiaee/NYCY-PP25-1st-group-Final-Project/pHash_Comparison_QT/README.md

 # pHash Comparison QT

 A Qt-based GUI application for image similarity search using perceptual hashing (pHash).
-The application allows users to search for visually similar images using different processing methods (Sequential, OpenMP, pThread, etc.).
+The application allows users to search for visually similar images using different processing methods (Sequential, OpenMP, and PThread).

 ## Features
 - Oepn and load SQLite database